donno2048/Rosehip/apps/util/animation/frames/README.md

 the first frame need to be named 'frame-0', the second 'frame-1', and so on.

-I have included an example.
+I have included an example (taken from [wikipedia](https://upload.wikimedia.org/wikipedia/commons/a/a4/Moving_Penny.gif) after resolution lowering).

 #### DO NOT DELETE THIS FILE